Keith-Cancel/rust_style_main/README.md

 ```

 There are also some commented out `main`s in [src/main.rs](src/main.rs) you can
 switch to.
-The point is that these work more like a normal rust `main`.
+The point is that these are normal rust `main`.
+The commented out examples in the
-The commented out examples in can be swapped in to try other familiar return types:
+`main.rs` can be swapped in and out to try some other familiar return types:

 ```rust
 fn main() -> i32